 Overall just based on the spec sheet, one’s tempted to think this is the best laptop here.
 Unfortunately due to the quite old generation of CPU this laptop might struggle with more demanding workloads.
 Battery life will also not be as good as on modern chips.
 Good for gaming and productivity, not very mobile or with latest features.

 Well, the thing is you won’t really find anything that can be labeled “too powerful” in the 400 dollars limit.
 You can, however, find many things that are decent and useful for certain purposes, but you have to be really lucky to find something with an Intel i series processor on it or even an AMD quad-core powered laptop.
 Even so, if you do find one of those you won’t find it under 400 dollars at its full price.
 It will probably have some sort of discount on it if you’ll find it for such a low budget (which is what we’re looking to find for you).

 What you can usually find for this relatively inexpensive price group are pretty decent laptops.
 However, keep in mind that I use “decent” loosely as the laptop is only good for a few limited tasks.
 If you are a student, a casual user or even a beginning business user, then that is the laptop for you.
 For heavy gaming and power usage we’re struggling to find good laptop deals that will accomplish these tasks to some extent.

 Most common configuration you will find on laptops under 400 dollars:

-The most common configuration for this budget is: a decent dual-core processor (not very powerful though), a maximum of 4 GB of RAM which are more often than not upgrade-able to the amount of 8 GB, a hard drive of around 500 GB and an integrated video card of limited strength.
-As for other things, it may or may not have certain things related to its connectivity – things such as Bluetooth, or HDMI or USB 3.0 or such.
+The most common configuration for this budget is: a decent dual-core processor (not very powerful though), a maximum of 4 GB of RAM which are more often than not upgrade-able to the amount of 8 GB, a hard drive of around 500 GB and an integrated video card of limited performance.
+As for other features, it may or may not have certain things related to its connectivity – things such as Bluetooth, or HDMI or USB 3.0 or such.